 1. S. decorus.
 Front blue; thorax green; tergum greenish golden; feet pale yellow.
 Inhabits Pennsylvania and East Florida.

-Hypostoma and vertex blackish; proboscis yellow; antennæ dusky yellowish, third joint darker; frontal tubercles with a white reflexion; wing dusky, stigma distinct; poisers pale yellow; pleura blackish-piceous; feet yellow; posterior tarsi dusky; abdomen slender, widest at tip, gradually attenuated to the base, and with pale yellowish-brown hair.

-Length about three-tenths of an inch.
+Hypostoma and vertex blackish; proboscis yellow; antennæ dusky yellowish, third joint darker; frontal tubercles with a white reflection; ming dusky, stigma distinct; poisers pale yellow; pleura blackish-piceous; feet yellow; posterior tarsi dusky; abdomen slender, widest at tip, gradually attenuated to the base, and with pale yellowish-brown hair.
+Length about $\frac{3}{10}$ of an inch.

 This species is very closely allied to the S. auratus, Meig.
-Fabr. but it is smaller and the feet are dissimilar; it may, however, prove to be a variety of that species.
+Fabr., but it is smaller, and the feet are dissimilar; it may however prove to be a variety of that species.

-2. S. dorsalis Black, eyes brassy, with a green line; feet white, tibiæ and tarsi above blackish.
+2. S. dorsalis.
+Black; eyes brassy, with a green line; feet white; tibia and tarsi above blackish.
 Inhabits Kentucky.

-Stemmata approximate on the vertex; eyes brown, when recent brassy-green tinged with red or purplish, a broad, green, longitudinal line across the middle; antennæ whitish at base; feet white; tarsi black at the tip; anterior and posterior tibiæ black above; wings dusky, nervures deep brown, carpus distinctly marked by an oblong, opake, brown spot; abdomen oval, middle of the two or three basal segments of the tergum and venter whitish.

-Length of 9 one-fifth of an inch, 8 rather less.
+Stemmatæ approximate on the vertex; eyes brown, when recent brassy-green tinged with red or purplish, a broad green longitudinal line across the middle; antennæ whitish at base; feet white; tarsi black at the tip; anterior and posterior tibia black above; mings dusky; nervures deep brown; carpus distinctly marked by an oblong, opaque, brown spot; abdomen oval; middle of the two or three basal segments of the tergum and venter whitish.
+Length of female $\frac{1}{5}$ of an inch: male rather less.

 The male is very similar to the female, but is a little smaller.
-This species is allied to the genus VAPPO, Latr. by the nervures of the wings, the nervure between the three which radiate from the central joint being altogether wanting, but the second joint of the antennæ resembles that of a SARGUS, the third joint is deficient in my specimens.
+This species is allied to the genus VAPPO, Latr. by the nervures of the wings; the nervure beneath the three which radiate from the central cellule, being altogether wanting; but the second joint of the antennæ resembles that of a SARGUS; the third joint is deficient in my specimens.
 In general form it resembles S. politus, Linn.

-PARAGUS, Latr.
+PARAGUS.
+Latr.

 P. 4-fasciatus.
 Black; tergum with four yellow bands; costal margin of the wings fuscous.
+Inhabits N.W. territory.

-Head pale yellowish; hypostoma slightly impressed with a black line, and another dilated black line descends from the black vertex and includes the superior portion of the tubercle of the antennæ; mouth each side black; antennæ blackish-piceous, basal joint and seta paler; second joint decidedly longer than the first; eyes with two yellow bands of which the anterior one is irregular; occiput black, with a cinereous orbital line; thorax with four yellow spots on the anterior margin; an obsolete, yellowish, curved line above the wings terminating anteriorly in a transverse, whitish spot on each side of the centre; an angulated yellow line behind; plcuræ with two yellow spots placed vertically; scutel edged with yellow; wings hyaline; a fuscous, costal margin, ferruginous at base and gradually dilated towards the tip; poisers white; feet white; anterior pair with the anterior half of the thighs and tibiæ and all their tarsi black; intermediate pair with the tip of the thighs, of the tibiæ, and all the tarsi pale rufous; posterior pair hairy beneath, with a tooth near the tip and posterior half black; tarsi and tip of the tibiæ pale rufous, the latter arcuated; tergum with a band near the base, somewhat narrowest in its middle; another narrower one on the middle and two near the tip a little broader in their middles, yellow; venter with about three distant, narrow, yellow bands, of which the middle one is sometimes fulvous.

-Length less than three-fifths of an inch.
+Head pale yellowish; hypostoma slightly impressed with a black line, and another dilated black line descends from the black vertex, and includes the superior portion of the tubercle of the antennæ; mouth, each side black; antennæ blackishpiceous, basal joint and seta paler, second joint decidedly longer than the first; eyes with two yellow bands, of which the anterior one is irregular; occiput black, with a cinereous orbital line; thorax with four yellow spots on the anterior margin; an obsolete yellowish curved line above the wings, terminating anteriorly in a transverse whitish spot on each side of the centre; an angulated yellow line behind; pleura with two yellow spots placed vertically; scutel edged with yellow; mings hyaline; a fuscous costal margin, ferruginous at base and gradually dilated towards the tip; poisers white; feet white; anterior pair, with the anterior half of the thighs and tibia, and all their tarsi, black; intermediate pair, with the tip of the thighs, of the tibia, and all the tarsi, pale rufous; posterior pair hairy beneath, with a tooth near the tip, and posterior half black ; tarsi and tip of the tibia pale rufous, the latter arguated ; tergum with a band near the base, somewhat narrowest in its middle; another narrower one on the middle, and two near the tip, a little broader in their middles, yellow ; venter with about three distant, narrow, yellow bands, of which the middle one is sometimes fulvous.
+Length less than $\frac{3}{5}$ of an inch.